-OG Kush is an Indica dominant marijuana strain, and it is known for its high levels of THC, allowing its patients to achieve a euphoric high relieving them from pain and muscle spasm.
+OG Kush is an Indica dominant marijuana strain, and it is known for its high levels of THC, allowing its patients to achieve a euphoric high that helps relieve them from pain and muscle spasm.
 This marijuana strain has approximately 23% THC and only about 1% CBD.
-OG Kush is also one of the more psychoactive strains of cannabis on the market and can be found on every street corner and local marijuana dispensary.
+OG Kush is also one of the more psychoactive strains of cannabis on the market.

 Marijuana Strain #2 – Gorilla Glue

-Gorilla Glue, also known as 420 Glue is a well balanced hybrid strain created through cross-breeding Chocolate Diesel and Sour Diesel.
-With an average of 25% THC, this marijuana strain packs a punch and will leave you couch-locked for a few hours.
+Gorilla Glue, also known as 420 Glue, is a well-balanced hybrid strain created through cross-breeding Chocolate Diesel and Sour Diesel.
+With an average of 25% THC, this marijuana strain packs a punch and can leave you couch-locked for a few hours.
 Due to its strong effect, it is often used for serious back injuries and chronic conditions.
-It is best to use this cannabis strain before bedtime as it will end in a long deep sleep.
+It is best to use this cannabis strain before bedtime as it may result in a long deep sleep.

 Marijuana Strain #3 – ACDC

-Unlike the Australian rock band, ACDC is a Sativa-dominant hybrid that is high in CBD (20:1).
-CBD can range between 16-24% CBD and THC levels can range between 0.4-1.2%.
-Due to its high CBD levels, it hardly has psychoactive side effects but is an amazing pain killer for chronic pain sufferers.
+ACDC is a sativa-dominant hybrid that is high in CBD (20:1).
+CBD can range between 16-24%, and THC levels can range between 0.4-1.2%.
+Due to its high CBD levels, it hardly has psychoactive side effects but is an amazing painkiller for chronic pain sufferers.

 Marijuana Strain #4 – Uncle Andy

-This cannabis strain isn’t one of the more popular ones, but it is an effective treatment for back pain.
+This cannabis strain isn’t one of the more popular ones, but it may be effective at relieving back pain.
 It is a Grade A marijuana strain that is covered with trichomes.
-You’ll be able to smell this strain from a mile away due to its fruity, funky skunky smell.
-It provides an instant feeling of high after exhale and normally lasts up to 3 hours.
+You’ll be able to smell this strain from a mile away due to its fruity, skunky smell.
+It provides an instant high and normally lasts up to 3 hours.

 Marijuana Strain #5 – Harlequin

-Harlequin is a hybrid marijuana strain that is Sativa dominant.
-It is crossed between Colombian Gold, Thai and Swiss Landrace.
-It relatively high CBD (4%-10%), compared to other cannabis strains which is why it is perfect if you are looking for treatment with no euphoric high.
-Harlequin is known to act as the most viable relaxing and calming solution and is perfect to use during the day.
+Harlequin is a hybrid marijuana strain that is sativa dominant.
+It is a cross between Colombian Gold, Thai and Swiss Landrace.
+It has a relatively high level of CBD (4%-10%) compared to other cannabis strains, which is why it is perfect if you are looking for relief with no euphoric high.
+Harlequin is known to act as a viable relaxing and calming solution and is perfect to use during the day.

 Final Thoughts About Marijuana and Back Pain